 Calvin COVID Guidelines

-Consistent with many other colleges and universities, Calvin has removed most of the Covid mitigation requirements of the past two years but continues to offer resources and assistance to those affected by illness during the academic year.
-We continue to monitor the guidance suggested by the CDC and our local health department, while also placing personal responsibility on our community members for monitoring their health, noticing symptoms, utilizing testing, and isolating when sick.
+Consistent with most other colleges and universities, Calvin has removed the Covid mitigation requirements of the past few years but continues to offer resources and assistance to those affected by illness during the academic year.
+We continue to monitor the guidance suggested by the CDC and our local health department, while also placing personal responsibility on our community members for monitoring their health, noticing symptoms, utilizing testing, and self-isolating when sick.
 By doing these things, we help support members of our community who are more vulnerable to significant illness, and we support our medical community in the Grand Rapids area.

 What should I do if...